teuben/teunix/docs/astronomy-on-ubuntu.md

 ### virtual machines

-Probably VirtualBox is the way to go.
-If you head over to osboxes.org, there are a large number of images ready to be used, saving you the sometimes painful process in VirtualBox to ingest an iso image.
+Probably **virtualbox** is the way to go.
+If you head over to https://osboxes.org, there are a large number of images ready to be used, saving you the sometimes painful process in VirtualBox to ingest an ISO image.

       sudo apt install virtualbox

+The package **gnome-boxes** provides another virtual machine environment.

 ### Kubernetes